 4. Stabilize and metabolize estrogen

-- Soy is a phytoestrogen (weak plant estrogens that are good because they block harmful estrogens).
-There are other phytoestrogens, but soy particular has been shown to improve PMS.
+- Soy is a phytoestrogen (weak plant estrogens that are good because they block xenoestrogens).
+There are other phytoestrogens, but soy, in particular, has been shown to improve PMS.

 - Flaxseed (another phytoestrogen) contains lignans, which bind to estrogen metabolites to get them out of your body so they don’t recirculate.
 Try 1 TBSP ground flax seeds once or twice daily.
 Grind them fresh or buy freshly ground and keep in the fridge.
 Use in smoothies, mix with oatmeal, sprinkle over salads.

-- Calcium-D-glucarate removes excess bad estrogens.
-This works on two levels – in your liver and in your G.I. tract.
-If you’ve ever taken a Functional Medicine stool test, and an enzyme called glucuronidase is high – that’s a sign that calcium-D-glucarate can help.
+- Calcium-D-glucarate removes excess estrogens.
+This works in your G.I. tract.
+If you’ve ever taken a Functional Medicine stool test like the GI Map, and an enzyme called glucuronidase is high – that’s a sign that calcium-D-glucarate can help.
 1000 – 1500 mg per day.

 - Improve liver detoxification of estrogen AND toxins that interfere with estrogen.
-If you like shakes, use a detox powder in your daily shake (good brands include Apex, Metagenics, Designs for Health, and Thorne).
-As an alternative, you can take other liver supports such as the herb milk thistle or a well-absorbed form of glutathione.
+If you like shakes, use a detox powder in your daily shake.
+As an alternative, you can take other liver supports such as the herb milk thistle, DIM, sulforaphane, or a well-absorbed form of glutathione.
 You can also up your intake of cruciferous vegetables (think cauliflower, cabbage, kale, bok choy, broccoli, and Brussels sprouts), which support your liver to metabolize estrogen.
 This DIM Detox formula is also good, as is FemGuard.

-These are A, D, E and K. Real vitamin A (retinal, not beta-carotene) supports progesterone (aim for 5-10,000 iu daily).
+These are A, D, E and K. Real vitamin A (retinol, not beta-carotene) supports progesterone (aim for 5-10,000 iu daily).
 Vitamins D and E have been shown to reduce PMS.
-Fat soluble vitamins are essential for hormone regulation, and they also have hormone-like actions.
-You can get these in a good multivitamin, or take them independently.
+Fat-soluble vitamins are essential for hormone regulation, and they also have hormone-like actions.
+You can get these in a balanced form, or take them independently.
 Research shows that vitamin E in the dose of 200 iu reduces PMS and menstrual migraines.

 All of these can exacerbate PMS by causing inflammation and bloating.
 You may get immediate and significant results by nixing one or all of these.
 Experiment!

-This is an adrenal adaptagen herb that also soothes the emotions of PMS.
+Rhodiola is an adrenal adaptogen herb that also soothes the emotions of PMS.
 The active ingredient is rosvarin.
 Take 150-300 mg divided between morning and night.

 Most women will get improvement with these 10 suggestions.
-However, if you are confused about what’s right for you, or if these don’t work because your root causes are more complex, or you have PMDD (premenstrual dysphoric disorder), apply for a free consult to get help!
+However, if you are confused about what’s right for you, or if these don’t work because your root causes are more complex, or you have PMDD (premenstrual dysphoric disorder), please book a free consultation to get help.